YouTube Wants You To Be Successful!

 - Talking heads are boring.
 Include graphics or cuts from your "B" roll.

 - Beware of poor audio.
-If the viewer cannot hear you because of your equipment, or the viewer cannot understand your words, then their watch time will be really low.
+If the viewer cannot hear you because of your equipment, or the viewer cannot understand your words, then their watch time will be really short.

 - By the way, poor video can be forgiven if content and audio is better than average.